Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

 First, [create a github account](https://github.com/join).

-Ushahidi code development is happening in [Github](https://github.com/ushahidi).
-We track all our tasks, both front-end and back-end, in issues connected to the repo [Platform API](https://github.com/ushahidi/platform).
+StreetSignal code development is happening in [Github](https://github.com/streetsignal).
+We track all our tasks, both front-end and back-end, in issues connected to the repo [Platform API](https://github.com/streetsignal/platform).

 ### 2. Fork the repository

 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

-The Ushahidi is built from 3 separate repositories.
+The StreetSignal is built from 3 separate repositories.
 Depending on the task you'll need to [fork](https://help.github.com/articles/fork-a-repo/) one or more of these.
 Usually you'll need to fork at least the API and the Client repositories.

-* [Platform API](https://github.com/ushahidi/platform): This is the where the API for the platform is developed.
+* [Platform API](https://github.com/streetsignal/platform): This is the where the API for the platform is developed.
-* [Platform Client](https://github.com/ushahidi/platform-client): This is where the JS client for the platform is developed.
+* [Platform Client](https://github.com/streetsignal/platform-client): This is where the JS client for the platform is developed.
-* [Platform Pattern Library](https://github.com/ushahidi/platform-pattern-library): This is where the designs, HTML and CSS for the platform is developed.
+* [Platform Pattern Library](https://github.com/streetsignal/platform-pattern-library): This is where the designs, HTML and CSS for the platform is developed.

 To fork a repository: